 I thought I’d found the perfect Easter solution for folks who have kids and who really… Read the rest

 In the beginning of 2009, I sat in an Oakland Cafe with San Francisco journalist Susan Freinkel, explaining my plastic-free life.
 She was working on a book about the story of plastic and wanted to hear my point of view, which of course I shared enthusiastically, even dragging her off the butcher shop with me and my stainless steel pot to buy plastic-free meat for my cats.

-Her book Plastic: A Toxic Love Story has been officially released today, and after spending all weekend with it, I’m happy to give it a hearty recommendation.
+Her book Plastic: A Toxic Love Story has been officially released today.
+(If you purchase via the links in this post, My Plastic-Free Life earns a small commission.)
+After spending all weekend with it, I’m happy to give it a hearty recommendation.
 This is neither a dry environmental text nor alarmist rant.
-Telling the story of plastic through eight everyday plastic items — a comb, plastic chair, Frisbee, hospital IV bag, disposable lighter, grocery bag, soda bottle, and credit card — the book describes both the hopes and hazards of plastic in a conversational style that’s hard to put down.
+Telling the story of plastic through eight everyday plastic items — a comb, plastic chair, Frisbee, hospital IV bag, disposable lighter, grocery bag, soda bottle, and credit card — the book describes both the hopes and hazards of plastic in a conversational… Read the rest

 Wouldn’t it be nice if restaurant servers asked if you wanted a straw before sticking one in your drink automatically?
 Right now, it’s up to us to refuse those straws ahead of time.
 And sometimes, we have to ask more than once for our request to be remembered and fulfilled.